Congressional District # 08

 On June 26, 1987, Motor Wheel Corporation, W.R.
 Grace & Co., and Goodyear Tire and Rubber Company signed an Administrative Order on Consent (AOC), agreeing to conduct a Remedial Investigation and Feasibility Study (RI/FS) at the Motor Wheel site.
 The RI/FS identified risk to human health and the environment associated with waste in the disposal area and an offsite plume of contaminated groundwater.
 A Record of Decision (ROD) was signed on September 30, 1991, and in 1994 a Consent Decree was signed by the potentially responsible parties (PRPs) and the United States Environmental Protection Agency, requiring the respondents to implement the remedy selected in the 1991 ROD.

 Design of the cap portion of the remedy started in 1992 under an Administrative Order on Consent.
 The final design of the cap was completed in May 1997, and cap construction was completed in July 1999.
 After the cap was in place, one extraction well and the groundwater treatment system were installed in the waste disposal area, while the PRPs continued to add additional groundwater extraction wells and expand the system.
-Currently there are six extraction wells installed in the glacial aquifer and five in the Saginaw Aquifer.
-As of November 2011 six billion gallons of water have been extracted, treated, and discharged.
-Two additional extraction wells will be installed in the glacial aquifer in early 2012 to address residual vinyl chloride that escaped extraction by up gradient wells.
+Currently there are eight extraction wells installed in the glacial aquifer and five in the Saginaw Aquifer.
+Two additional extraction wells were installed in the glacial aquifer in early 2012 to address residual vinyl chloride that escaped extraction by up gradient wells.
+As of November 2014 over seven billion gallons of water have been extracted, treated, and discharged.
+Since system start-up, 861 pounds of vinyl chloride (92% of the estimated total mass) and 690,048 pounds of ammonia (77% of the estimated total mass) have been removed from the Glacial and Sagniaw aquifers by the groundwater extraction systems.
 Ongoing activities include the pumping and treatment of affected groundwater, quarterly monitoring, and cap maintenance.

 ContactsRemedial Project Manager, U.S. EPA